 COUNTRY CLUB OF SEATTLE

-I recently represented the owners of one of finest summer homes in Puget Sound, with unparalleled city, water and mountain views that stretch from the Olympics to the Cascades.
+I represented the owners of one of finest summer homes in Puget Sound, with unparalleled city, water and mountain views that stretch from the Olympics to the Cascades.

 With an asking price of $2,750,000, the property sold for